 “The Early Learning meetings are informative and it is good to know there's support for EL activities.”

 Our group insurance scheme provides insurance for your parent association at reduced cost, and assistance in making sure you have the cover you need.
-During 2020 we also assisted P&Cs who would otherwise have been unable to pay their insurance due to financial hardship.

 Keeping you informed

 To help keep you on track our fortnightly ebulletin, Council Communicator, distils must-know, timely, information for your committee — from meeting regulations to current grant opportunities.

 We also have guest speakers at our meetings who present information of interest to P&Cs, parents and carers.
 Recently, we’ve heard about school funding, literacy teaching, and improvements in the Education Directorate’s complaints handling processes.

 The parent voice

 Problem at your school?
 Can you see ways in which schooling could be improved?
 We voice your concerns and represent the views of parents and carers to the Education Directorate and Minister through formal submissions to enquiries, via representative positions on many committees, and through regular meetings with the Minister and senior Directorate staff.

 “Thank you… for putting together this submission to government.
 [It] clearly presents the issues that have been raised at Council meetings and discussions.”

 Here are just some of the recent issues which Council raised with the Minister for Education and senior Education Directorate staff on behalf of parents and our members: